Company registration France

 How Can I Set Up My Company In France?

-If you’re opting for a SARL, we can start the company’s incorporation process without waiting for the bank’s acceptance.
+If you’re opting for a SARL, we can start the process of setting up a company in France without waiting for the bank’s acceptance.
 This process is relatively quick and allows you to open the bank account after you have received the company creation certificate.
 The shareholder must pay the capital after the bank account has been set up.

 When choosing a SARL, you can decide between a bank account with a physical or online bank.
 If you choose the online bank option, everything can be done remotely without the need to travel to France.